dword64/Ow-Outlines/README.md

 Simple, **Clone the Repository** and **open the Solution**, *you may need some SDK's as we are using C++ Version 17*.
 To actually *Build* the Project all you have to do is select the **Release Configuration** and... well... *build it*.

-## Credits

-- [nefarius](https://github.com/nefarius/Injector) For the injector that the batch file uses.

 ## License

 I have decided to put this Project under **Public Domain**!